-The City receives an annual Community Development Block Grants allocation to provide funding to nonprofit agencies to enable them to offer housing and housing-related services to eligible lower-income persons including seniors, persons with disabilities, the homeless, and battered spouses.
+The County receives an annual Community Development Block Grants allocation to provide funding to nonprofit agencies that service the City of Los Altos to enable them to offer housing and housing-related services to eligible lower-income persons including seniors, persons with disabilities, the homeless, and battered spouses.
 CDBG funds can be used for acquisition, construction, or rehabilitation of affordable housing to lower-income persons.
-Each of the Urban County cities develops its own CDBG program.
-Each city has a housing rehabilitation program offering low-interest loans or grants for home repair to qualified Urban County residents.
-In previous years, the CDBG program has been used to assist with home improvement for applicants who meet the income guidelines.
+There is not currently an agreement with nonprofit agencies to provide homeless services, however, the City provides a share of its CDBG funds to the County to allocate to local service providers.
+The City might consider a formal agreement in the future.